About Us

 The history of the Edward Hain Hospital Building

 Several members of the extended Hain family have been involved in the proceedings since the wards’ closure in 2016.
-In a joint statement, they said,
+In a joint statement made in 2022, they said,

 ‘This building not only commemorates our great-uncle, Captain Edward ‘Teddy’ Hain, but is also a poignant memorial to all the lost sons of St Ives from the First World War.
 Our great-grandfather gave so much back to the town he loved, but this particular legacy represents the heart and soul of its people and embodies their unshakable sense of community.’